 Consider the size and shape of the injury, as well as the location of injury (Research foundation, 2011).
-Consider the relationship of the mechanism of injury (explanation of how injury occurred) to the child’s developmental stage.
-For example toddlers fall when they learn to walk and young children scrape their knees when learning to ride a bicycle.
+Consider the relationship of the mechanism of injury (explanation of how the injury occurred) to the child’s developmental stage.
+For example, toddlers fall when they learn to walk, and young children scrape their knees when learning to ride a bicycle.
 Consider if the story that was given as an explanation for an injury would produce the physical indicators that are present.
-For instance a toddler falls to the floor while walking, not striking anything when he fell.
+For instance, a toddler falls to the floor while walking, not striking anything when he fell.
 That toddler has bruises on the back of his legs.
-One would expect that from a fall, while walking, the toddler would have bruises and scrapes on his hands, knees, and shins; not bruises on the back of his legs.
+One would expect that from a fall while walking, the toddler would have bruises and scrapes on his hands, knees, and shins; not bruises on the back of his legs.

 FIG. 6-3.
 Photograph of patient with marked failure to thrive (case 6-7).

 Child behavioral indicators of emotional maltreatment may be (Research foundation, 2011, participant’s guide pg.
 7) (NYOFS, 2016):